mmallejac/FoswikiVagrant/README.md

 Note that Vagrant will also open is own ssh port in addition to your.
 It will be 2222 by default.

+In addition to the default configuration, the following is provided :
+   * a regular test user : log in as TestUser password TestUser

 Version 0.1
 ===========